 After registering with the MoD Retired Officers’ organisation I received reams of paper every week giving details of vacancies in all parts of the UK.
 In spite of specifying that I would only consider positions in Yorkshire and Lincolnshire, the system had presumably looked up my qualifications and included in their weekly mailings job vacancies for ROs in all parts of England and even one or two in Scotland.
 The first vacancy in my chosen area did not come up until a couple of months after I had registered; it was for what was described as a newly-created post at RAF Scampton: Public Relations Officer for the Red Arrows.

 The essential and desirable criteria listed for the post seemed to fit my qualifications exactly: I was a retired squadron leader pilot with media experience; I was, or rather had been, an A2 qualified flying instructor, although it was by no means clear why that was important for a PR job for the Red Arrows; I had graduated from various staff college courses; and I had completed at least one staff appointment.
 It seemed to me that a job which involved working with, and writing about, the Red Arrows was just my cup of tea.
 I knew that it was a job I could do and enjoy doing so that same evening I wrote out my application.
 However, before I had time to post it on the way to work the following morning, another quite different job specification for a another job at Scampton arrived in the morning post.
+Those were the days when the first post arrived in time to be read at the breakfast table.

 That second job description was for a Community Relations Officer (CRO), a retired officer post in the rank of flight lieutenant.
 It stated that 18 CRO posts had been created in early 1989 at major RAF flying stations dotted around the UK specifically to deal with the increasing number of complaints from the general public about low flying aircraft.
 The complainants in some parts of the country had, the vacancy notice said, been getting more and more vociferous and so the RAF had decided that a group of strategically based CROs might be the answer.
 Those officers would get to know their local communities and would even visit some complainants at their homes to try and pacify them and explain why the RAF needed to fly at low level.
 I read that job description with only passing interest because I was not at all interested in a flight lieutenant post, nor did that type of work appeal to me.